 Boardwalk on the W

-In February 2020, volunteers from ConservationVIP® assisted by volunteers from TdP Legacy Fund, completed the construction of 1,110 feet of boardwalk on a new section of “the W” hiking trail in Torres del Paine National Park in Patagonia, Chile.
-This boardwalk was a critical link in a major new hiking route which will reduce congestion on the W.
+In February 2020, ConservationVIP® travelers, assisted by volunteers from TdPLegacy Fund, completed construction of 1,110 feet of boardwalk in Patagonia.
+This Boardwalk was on a new section of “the W” hiking trail in Torres del Paine National Park.
+This boardwalk was also a critical link in a major new hiking route designed to reduce congestion on “the W” hiking trail in Torres del Paine National Park.

 View of the Cuernos from the new trail